-Created in Trinidad, this rum-based, bitters-topped drink gets its name from a famous cricket field in the country’s capital, Port of Spain.
-However, its traditional dark and muggy Demerara rum base hails from neighboring Guyana, which had a more established rum industry than Trinidad when this drink was created in the early-20th century.
+Created in Trinidad, this rum-based, bitters-topped drink gets its name from the Queen’s Park Hotel in the country’s capital, Port of Spain.
+However, its traditional dark and muggy Demerara rum base hails from neighboring Guyana, which had a more established rum industry than Trinidad when this drink was created in the early 20th century.
 With few ingredients, this drink gets its unique signature from the swizzle technique, which calls for agitating the drink with a swizzle stick until frost forms on the glass.

 - 2 ounces demerara rum